fmantz/SpeedTracker/README.md

 purpose: track and visualize DSL speed over a longer period  (runnable on a Raspberry Pi)

-The program 'speedTracker' will have two modes:
+'speedTracker' has two modes:

-- a mode 1 for producing data periodically via a cron job and generating the output at a fixed location:
+- a *mode 1* for producing data periodically via a cron job, it will generate the output at a fixed location:

 ```bash
 speedtracker run
 ```

-It will do:
+it does:

-1. read config file having following information:
+1. read config file with following basic information:
-    - data_dir     : directory where data is collected
+    - data_dir     : directory where data is stored
     - output_file  : should be on a path served by a webserver (apache e.g.)
     - output_xdays : number of days in the past (from today) the data should be visualized
-    - log_file     : logfile name
+    - log_file     : logfile name and location

 2. start "speedtestJson" and append its output at the file of the current month in 'data_dir'.
 3. read and filter files(s) to get the data of the last 'output_xdays'.
-4. transform into a self-containing html.page at location 'output_file'.
+4. transform the data into a self-containing html page at location 'output_file'.

-- a mode 2 to produce a self a self-containing html.page at a given location (without calling speedtestJson):
+- a *mode 2* to produce a self a self-containing html page at a given location (without calling speedtestJson):

 ```bash
 speedtracker 2022-01-01 2021-12-31 ./index.html
 ```

+note: the purpose is to visualize historic data from e.g. two month ago.

+it does:

 1. parse following parameter from command line by position (as in the example above):
    - output_file